digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/contract_keys.rst

    :start-after: BEGIN_EX_STATE
    :end-before: END_EX_STATE

-The ``KeyState`` approach also works in the singe maintainer, single participant setting.
+The ``KeyState`` approach also works in the single maintainer, single participant setting.

 An alternative to this approach, if you want to use a consuming choice ``ch`` on the ``Keyed`` template that doesn't recreate key, is to record the contract ID of the ``KeyState`` contract in the ``Keyed`` contract.
 You can then call ``Deallocate`` from ``ch``, but you must first modify ``Deallocate`` to not perform a ``lookupByKey``.